Before you start

 - Specific details of the request

-For example, street to be gritted or added to an existing gritting route
+For example, street to be gritted or added to an existing gritting route, location of grit bin

 - The reasons why it should be gritted or added